opro1801/LongLamSearchEngine/README.md

    lib/
 3. Put lib/ folder in /apache-tomcat-10.0.20/webapps/ROOT/

-4. In directory /apache-tomcat-10.0.20/webapps/ROOT/WEB-INF/classes
+4. In directory /apache-tomcat-10.0.20/webapps/ROOT/WEB-INF/classes:
-   Run command:
+   Run the following command to crawl webpages:

 ```
 make all
 ```

-    to crawl webpages
-    Run command:
+5. In directory /apache-tomcat-10.0.20/webapps/ROOT/WEB-INF/classes:
+   Run the following command to start the Search Engine:

 ```
 make server
 ```

-    to start the Search Engine

 5. visit VM_location:8080/SearchEngine.html to use the search engine